LogtalkDotOrg/logtalk3/manuals/_sources/userman/printing.rst.txt

 kind identifiers, for your own components, together with suitable definitions for their associated prefixes and output streams.

-The second argument of ``print_message/3`` is new to Logtalk and represents the *component* defining the message being printed.
+The second argument of ``print_message/3`` represents the *component* defining the message being printed.
 Here *component* is a generic term that can designate e.g a tool, a library, or some sub-system in a large application.
 In our example, the component name is ``core``, identifying the Logtalk compiler/runtime.
-This argument was introduced to simplify programming-in-the-large by allowing easy filtering of all messages from a specific component or library and also avoiding conflicts when two components happen to define the same message term (e.g. ``banner``).
+This argument was introduced to provide multiple namespaces for message terms and thus simplify programming-in-the-large by allowing easy filtering of all messages from a specific component and also avoiding conflicts when two components happen to define the same message term (e.g. ``banner``).
 Users should choose and use a unique name for a component, which usually is the name of the component itself.
 For example, all messages from the ``lgtunit`` tool use ``lgtunit`` for the component argument.
 The compiler and runtime are interpreted as a single component designated as ``core``.